Professor of Creative Industries

 Teaching and supervision

-I have supervised nine PhD research projects to completion in the Centre, ranging across the following topics: cultural entrepreneurship in Birmingham; risk narratives in Mexico; the gendered myth of genius and its effects on female authors; creativity in video games; Chinese television; independent audiovisual production in Taiwan and Britain; the Korean 'wave' in film and TV; multiculturalism in Taiwan.
+I have supervised eleven PhD research projects to completion in the Centre, ranging across the following topics: autonomous work in the Korean television industry; reframing Chinese national identity through the lens of popular culture; cultural entrepreneurship in Birmingham; risk narratives in Mexico; the gendered myth of genius and its effects on female authors; creativity in video games; Chinese television; independent audiovisual production in Taiwan and Britain; the Korean 'wave' in film and TV; multiculturalism in Taiwan.
 I welcome proposals which relate to my research interests above, but am interested in any imaginative and exciting projects which meet the Centre's overall research criteria.

 Current PhD students